AdrianMunene/gearbox-academy-course/docs/module8.md

 ---
 [Home](index.md)

-# Module 8: Wired Communication Protocols II
+# Wired Communication Protocols II

-## Introduction

 This module continues the exploration of wired communication, focusing on the I²C protocol.
 You'll interface sensors like AHT10 and DHT11 with both the Raspberry Pi Pico and ESP32, and apply your skills in embedded system projects involving serial communication.